SKRIBLDEV/Skribl_web/README.md

 ## Install

+Simply visit the website @ wilma.vub.ac.be/~se4_1415/home
+or install it yourself... (instructions below)

 ### MacOSX / Unix
 - Fire up terminal
 - Navigate to the directory of Skribl_web (make sure you can see "index.html" when pressing | ls; |)